-Following this set of statistics about explored photos, here is another question I’ve been wondering for some time, although I could not find any data provided by Flickr, at least not on the 3 first result pages of Google.
+Along with this set of statistics about explored photos, here is another question I’ve been wondering for some time, although I could not find any data provided by Flickr, at least not on the 3 first result pages of Google.
 Anyway, the Flickr API is our friend, we just have to ask! ;-)

-The data reported hereafter regards PUBLIC PHOTOS ONLY that is no private photo, and no other type of material like videos.
+The data reported hereafter regards PUBLIC PHOTOS ONLY, that is no private photo and no other type of material like videos.
 A few requests show that a vast majority of the uploaded material happens to be “public photo” anyway.

-The above figure shows the monthly number of uploads since Flickr started in 2004 until July 2013.
-Overall, this sums up to 3.29 billion photos, although Flickr has announced they reached 6 billion in August 2011… Either the Flickr API does not report all data ever, or the number of private photos and other material (presentations, videos) is as high as public photos but a few tests don't let assume that, or they are a bit optimistic ;-).
+The above figure shows the monthly number of uploads since Flickr started in 2004 until December 2013.
+Overall, this sums up to 3.57 billion of photos, although Flickr has announced they reached 6 billion in August 2011… Either the Flickr API does not report all data ever, or the number of private photos and other material (presentations, videos) is as high as public photos but a few tests don't let assume that, or they are a bit optimistic ;-).
 Also it is to be noted that the search function of the Flickr API returns quite versatile data: the same query done at different times will return different figures... no explanation given on this issue.

 NUMBER OF PUBLIC PHOTOS UPLOADED IN 2012